General Data Protection Regulations

 Anonymous information is information that is not tied to any person, but helps us know what our users do (for example, we know that the average stay on www.alumasc.co.uk lasts over 5 minutes).

 You can visit our site and use many of our services without telling us who you are or revealing any personal information about yourself to us.
-It is only when you enter details to contact us that will you be asked to provide us with personally identifiable information.
+It is only when you enter details to contact us that will you be asked to provide us with personal data.

 We collect anonymous information when people use our site, even if they have not entered their personal details.